Fields of Interest

 Biography

-Christopher Tounsel is an historian of modern Sudan, with special focus on race and religion as political technologies.
-His first book, Chosen Peoples: Christianity and Political Imagination in South Sudan, was published by Duke University Press in 2021.
-Chosen Peoples explores the ways that Southern Sudanese intellectuals used Judeo-Christian Scriptures to frame their revolutionary work against the Sudanese state.
-Chosen Peoples was named a finalist for the Association for the Study of the Worldwide African Diaspora's Outstanding First Book Award and was also a finalist for the 2022 Christianity Today Book Award (History/Biography section).
-Dr. Tounsel's articles have appeared in peer-reviewed journals including the Journal of Religious History, Journal of African American History, Journal of Eastern African Studies, Journal of Africana Religions, and Social Sciences and Missions.
+Christopher Tounsel is an historian of modern Sudan, specializing in the functions of race and religion as political technologies.
+He is the author of Chosen Peoples: Christianity and Political Imagination in South Sudan (Duke University Press, 2021) and Bounds of Blackness: African Americans, Sudan, and the Politics of Solidarity (Cornell University Press, 2024).
+Chosen Peoples, which explores the ways that Southern Sudanese intellectuals used Judeo-Christian Scriptures to frame their revolutionary work against the Sudanese state, was named a Finalist for the Association for the Study of the Worldwide African Diaspora's Outstanding First Book Award and a Finalist for the Christianity Today Book Award (History/Biography).
+Bounds of Blackness, which unpacks the vacillating approaches that African Americans have taken to the Sudanese state from the late nineteenth-century to the Obama administration, received honorable mention for the International Studies Association Book Award (Diplomatic Studies section).